If you have questions on admissions topics, please check our Admissions FAQs.

 In the first year, the program runs from late August through early July.
 The second year runs from September through mid-June, including a 10-day trip to a destination country or countries as part of the global learning experience in June.
 The third and final year starts in September and concludes with graduation in May.
 View the detailed academic calendar for more information.

-The Wisconsin Evening MBA Program begins with a one-day orientation in late August, followed by the start of classes in early September.
+The Wisconsin Evening MBA Program begins with an orientation in late August, followed by the start of classes in early September.
 View the detailed academic calendar for more information.

 Parking permits are provided to Evening MBA students for designated class days and times.
 Parking is available in the underground ramp at Grainger Hall, home of the Wisconsin School of Business.

 Yes.
-A luxury coach equipped with Wi-Fi service offers transportation from two Milwaukee locations: downtown and Brookfield.
+A luxury coach offers transportation from two Milwaukee locations: downtown and Brookfield.
 Students typically use their travel time to study, work on projects, rest, or network.

 When possible, the Evening MBA Program staff will facilitate conversations and introductions for students who wish to carpool to campus from locations outside of the Madison and Milwaukee areas.